Hurtak/clean-architecture/README.md

 ## Problems/Questions

--   you have your todo business entities defined in terms of a third party validation library.
-Generally speaking, entity models should have 0 dependencies, or dependencies on incredibly stable libraries like a language standard library or a utility belt library.
--   is `TodoWithoutId` really entity (core business type) or should it be higher, like in use-cases (it is need in use-cases but it does not feel like it belongs there)?
+-   Is `TodoWithoutId` really entity (core business type) or should it be higher, like in use-cases (it is need in use-cases but it does not feel like it belongs there)?
 -   There is import of types from outer layers to inner ones.
     -   For example `3-use-case/todos` imports `1-data-providers/storage` which is violation of the rule that dependencies flow only inward.
 The dependency itself flows inward (the storage is dependency injected) byt the type definition import violates this.
 -   Since `1-data-providers` can be also communication with 3rd party services that do not provide data, eg send email service, maybe this should be named differently?